jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         dentin, and even, to the dental pulp; compromising then its vitality.</p>\n"
     - question: How are they cured or eliminated?
       answer: "<p>It depends on the development, extension and depth of them.
-If it is incipient or moderate, all infected tissue is removed and the cavity is sealed with a special material, usually based on Dental Composite Resins.
+If it is incipient or moderate all infected tissue is removed and the cavity is sealed with a special material, usually based on Dental Composite Resins.
         In more advanced states, caries usually affects the dental pulp or nerve of the tooth and it is then necessary to perform a Root Canal Treatment.
 In addition,